home

 Posted on: 07/01/2003

-Yajna: All the Vedas describe ‘Yajna’ (sacrifice), which is nothing but the preparation of food.
-A fire is lit and it is called ‘Lowkikagni’ i.e., fire meant for cooking, but not for worship.
-The three parts of the fire, (Garhapatya, Ahavaneeya, and Dakshinagni) are only the three stoves for cooking various items of food.
-“Fools burn cooked food in this fire” says Kapila, the Incarnation of Lord Vishnu.
-The food, after proper cooking, must be...
+All the Vedas describe ‘Yajna’ (Sacrifice) only, which is nothing but the preparation of food only.
+The fire is lit and is called ‘Laukikaagni’ i.e., fire meant for cooking but not for worship.
+The three parts of the fire (Gaarhapatya, Ahavaniiya, and Dakshinaagni) are only the three stoves for cooking various items of food.
+“Fools put the cooked food in this fire” says Kapila, the incarnation of Lord Vishnu in the Bhagavatam...

 Read More→